weaviate/weaviate-io/developers/weaviate/concepts/data.md

 Cross-references link objects, but they do not change the vectors in either direction.
 :::

-If data objects have relationships with each other, use cross-references to represent the relationships.
+If data objects are related, use cross-references to represent the relationships.
+Cross-references in Weaviate are like links that help you retrieve related information.
+Cross-references capture relationships, but they do not change the vectors of the underlying objects.

+To create a reference, use a property from one collection to specify the value of a related property in the other collection.

+#### Cross-reference example

-For example, let's say that we want to represent the fact that *"Paul Krugman writes for the New York Times"*.
-We can do this by establishing a cross-reference relationship that Paul Krugman writes for the New York Times.
-More specifically, a `Publication` object representing the New York Times can have a cross-reference to an `Author` object representing Paul Krugman.
+For example, to represent the fact that *"Paul Krugman writes for the New York Times"*.
+Create a cross-reference between the author and the publication.
+More specifically, create a cross-reference between the `Publication` object that represents the New York Times and the `Author` object that represents Paul Krugman.

-So, given the following `Publication` object for the New York Times:
+This example uses the UUID of an object in the `publication` collection to specify the `writesFor` property in an object in the `Author` collection.
+The `beacon` property in the `Author` collection is the `id` for the New York Times `Publication` object.

+The New York Times `Publication` object looks like this:

 ```json
 {